-A member with private insurance is not required to utilize CRS.
-If the member uses their private insurance network for a CRS covered condition, DES/DDD is responsible for all applicable deductibles and copays.

-DES/DDD remains ultimately responsible for the provision of all covered services to its members, including emergency services not related to a CRS condition and emergency services related to a CRS condition rendered outside of CRS network.
-DES/DDD is not responsible for these services in instances in which the CRS eligible member refuses to receive CRS covered services through the CRS program.
-If DES/DDD becomes aware that a member with a CRS covered condition refuses to participate in the CRS application process, or a recipient refuses to receive services from the CRS program, DES/DDD shall proceed as outlined in R9-22-201 (J).
+A member with private insurance is not required to utilize CRSA.
+If the member uses the private insurance network for a CRS covered condition, DES/DDD is responsible for all applicable deductibles and copayments.
+When the private insurance is exhausted with respect to the CRS covered conditions, DES/DDD shall refer the member to CRSA for determination for CRS services.
+DES/DDD is not responsible to provide services in instances when the CRS eligible member refuses to receive CRS covered services through the CRS program.
+If DES/DDD becomes aware that a member with a CRS covered condition refuses to participate in the CRS application process, or refuses to receive services from the CRS program, the member may be billed by the provider in accordance with AHCCCS regulations regarding billing for unauthorized services .